Generation of polarization-entangled photon pairs from two interacting quantum emitters: Wigner-Weisskopf approximation

 The next step consists in substituting the above equation into the differential equations of $c^{eg}_{\ks}(t)$ and $c^{ge}_{\ks}(t)$, which are given in Eqs. (\ref{eq:dynamics_c_eg}) and (\ref{eq:dynamics_c_ge}), respectively.
 Here, we describe in detail the procedure followed after the substitution into the differential equation of $c^{eg}_{\ks}(t)$ [an identical procedure is followed after the substitution into the differential equation of $c^{ge}_{\ks}(t)$].
 The result of this substitution is

 The terms in the last two lines of the above expression vanish, as demonstrated in Ref. \cite{Raymond_LP_2007}.
-After this demonstration, the authors in Ref. \cite{Raymond_LP_2007} reduce to the case in which both transition dipole moments have identical polarization, which is not our case.
+After this demonstration, the authors in Ref. \cite{Raymond_LP_2007} consider the simplified case in which both transition dipole moments have identical polarization, which is not our case.

 Next, we take two usual assumptions in the Wigner-Weisskopf approximation \cite{Novotny_book_2012, Milonni_book, Steck_book_2007}.
 Namely, we assume that (i) the probability amplitudes vary very slowly in time and (ii) the spectral response of the electromagnetic field is very broad.
 In this way, the decay of the emitter can be interpreted as a Markovian process and the probability amplitudes $c^{eg}_{\ks} (t')$ and $c^{ge}_{\ks} (t')$ in Eq. (\ref{EqSM:substituting_cgg_into_ceg}) can be replaced by $c^{eg}_{\ks} (t)$ and $c^{ge}_{\ks} (t)$, which allows us to take them out of the time integral.
 Additionally, the upper limit of the integral can be extended to $\infty$.
 As a consequence, Eq.~(\ref{EqSM:substituting_cgg_into_ceg}) becomes